maria-chiara-tmc/data-extraction/README.md

 # Synapse Data Extraction Script

 ## Overview
 This script extracts data from Synapse and converts it to JSON format.
-I used an existing script as a starting point, added new functions to extract additional data types (e.g., GGA data), and learned to use a `.env` file for secure credential management.
+I used an existing script as a starting point and added new functions to extract additional data types (e.g., fuel consumption data).

 ## Tools
-Python, Jupyter Notebooks, SQL.
+Python, SQL.

 ## Example Code
-In the file "ccc" there are some code snippets to show the logic of the extraction process.
+In the file "synape_to_json_extractor.py" there are some code snippets to show the logic of the extraction process.